Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

              - Dataset including 1,200,100 images were available on the google drive inside 120 folders (40 folders each for Foreground+Background, Masks and Depths) with 10,000 images each and a background folder with 100 images.
              - It took around 40-45 minutes to read these images from 121 folders.
-             - It also took around 5-6 hours in training just 1 epoch.
+             - It also took around 5-6 hours to train just 1 epoch.

   Method 2.
 Unzipping image folders directly into colab memory :